 We can also equate this positive perception with sales.
 In 2018 IPA Touchpoints study showed that over a 12-month period, 38% of consumers bought or ordered products or services after receiving mail.
 Worries about interaction with younger audiences are unfounded – we also know they care and respond to mail.

 Programmatic Direct Mail allows a brand to send a piece of mail in response to a customer action within a quick turnaround time frame of 24-48 hours.
 This action must be fully permissioned, of course, in a GDPR world.
+In other words, Programmatic Direct Mail can help you retarget prospects or existing customers based on website behaviour.
 Brands can then create and send highly targeted communication rapidly to reinforce or expand the details of the original touchpoint.

 Daniel Dunn, founder of programmatic mail specialist Paper Planes, says: